namkiit/Music_Player-/README.md

 An example of music player on web.

-Built by HTML, CSS and Javascript
+Built with HTML, CSS and Javascript.

 Preview: